 Post-doctoral Research Fellow Level 1

-Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 within UCD School of Education
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 within the UCD School of Medicine

 The primary purpose of the role is to further develop your research skills and competences, including the processes of publication in peer-reviewed academic publications, the development of funding proposals, the mentorship of graduate students along with the opportunity to develop your skills in research led teaching.